 Notes:

-This concert was recorded by Luke's uncle.
-I hope to collaborate with either of them to help preserve this recording, and if possible get a high quality transfer of the master tape.
+• In August and December of 2022, I emailed the person who uploaded YouTube samples of this tape at two of their email addresses they had shared online.
+This concert was recorded by his uncle.
+I hope to collaborate with either of them to help preserve the full recording, and if possible get a high quality transfer of the master tape.
+I plan to do whatever I can to help, should I receive a response to my email.
+Time and patience will tell.

-The setlist here is fairly short due to Rush being an opening act for Bad Company during this performance.
+• The setlist here is fairly short due to Rush being an opening act for Bad Company during this performance.

-Despite the full recording not yet being available, clips of Anthem and part of 2112 have been on YouTube since 2013.
+• Despite the full recording not yet being available, clips of Anthem and part of 2112 have been on YouTube since 2013.

 Even though there is no download available, nor is the entire recording, I figured it worth moving this thread into public view at this point since I'm not sure how much progress will be made.